Table of Contents

-The dura mater (Latin: tough mother) with its varied reflections segregates the brain into structural compartments.
-There are two layers of the dura mater, the inner or meningeal layer and the outer, i.e., periosteal or endosteal layer.
+The dura mater (Latin for “tough mother”) with its varied reflections segregates the brain into structural compartments.
+The dura mater has 2 layers: the inner or meningeal layer, and the outer periosteal or endosteal layer.

-These layers snugly fit each other in almost all locations but for certain avenues, where they split to accommodate the venous channels.
-These reservoirs are the dural venous sinuses, which convene blood from the meninges, calvarium and the brain to finally seep into the jugular veins at the base of the skull.
+These layers fit snugly into each other in almost all locations except for certain avenues, where they split to accommodate the venous channels.
+These reservoirs are the DVS, which convene blood from the meninges, calvarium, and the brain to seep into the jugular veins at the base of the skull.

-Distantly akin to the lymphatics, the brain has Virchow-Robin spaces, the perivascular pia mater lined fluid cisterns, which convey fluid from neuronal cell bodies to the cervical lymph nodes.
-These are, however, extremely diminutive, and the brain relies on the venous system for CSF absorption and clearance of neuronal, chemical and metabolic waste in a profound manner.
+Distantly akin to the lymphatics, the brain has Virchow-Robin spaces, the perivascular pia mater–lined fluid cisterns that convey fluid from neuronal cell bodies to the cervical lymph nodes.
+These are, however, extremely diminutive, and the brain relies on the venous system for cerebrospinal fluid absorption (CSF) and the complete clearance of neuronal, chemical, and metabolic waste.

-There are myriad ways of classifying the DVS.
+There are many ways to classify the DVS.
 A few salient ones are tabulated as follows:

 |Superior petrosal sinus||Straight|